crispgm/kicker-cli/README.md

 ## Usage

 1. Download `.ktool` files
-2. Build and run, which only allows file names (paths) as arguments, no any options.
+2. Build and run, which only allows file names (paths) as arguments.

 ## Notice